Understanding the difference between Dofollow and Nofollow backlinks

 What is a Dofollow Link?

-Definition of a Dofollow Link
+Definition of the Dofollow Link

-Advantages of Dofollow Links for SEO
+Benefits of the Dofollow Link for SEO

 How to Identify a Dofollow Link?